Telltale Speech Extractor

 If you add annotations to a game, please send me your updated annotation files so that I can add them to the next release of the program.
 The annotation files are just standard ini files, they can be found in the 'Annotations' folder and have the file extension '.annot'.

-Until very recently each episode of a game stored its resources in separate folders.
-However some newer games store the resources for all episodes in the same folder.
+Originally each episode of a game stored its resources in separate folders.
+However most newer games store the resources for all episodes in the same folder.
 The Walking Dead Season 2 and all games released since do this.
 If you manually choose the game folder by clicking 'open folder' then the program cant know which episode you want.
 To fix - either choose the specific episode from the menu or choose 'open file' and select the individual file that you want to extract speech from..

 The tool only rips audio from the speech files.
 If you want to rip the .aud music files then download Telltale Music Extractor from my website.